do-your-own-seo/do-your-own-seo.github.io/source/en/_posts/2023-02-28-how-to-use-JS-bookmarklets-on-mobile.md

 last_modified_at: 2023-02-28T10:11:00Z

 title: "How to use bookmarklets on mobile (depending on the browser)"
-tags: [JavaScript, bookmarklets, On-page, SEO]
+tags: [JavaScript, Bookmarklets, On-page, SEO]
 description: "It’s quite promising that you can use JavaScript bookmarks on your smartphone.
 You just have to know how to run bookmarklets in the context of the current page"
 keywords: "bookmarklets on mobile"
 schema: FAQPage